Macron Needs to Attack Syria

 Unilateral French strikes won’t change the balance of power in Syria; the impact of such strikes would necessarily be smaller, both militarily and politically, than U.S. action.
 But the French army chief of staff stated last month France had the capacity to strike “autonomously.”
 And punitive strikes against facilities and institutions responsible for this latest massacre would not only honor Macron commitment to act upon the use of chemical weapons, but would strengthen credibility for France’s existing commitments in Syria.

-Furthermore, as Macron prepares to visit Washington on April 24 for the first state visit of Donald Trump’s presidency on a state visit to Washington later this month, French military action could earn him some much-needed favor.
+Furthermore, as Macron prepares to visit Washington on April 24 for the first state visit of Donald Trump’s presidency, French military action could earn him some much-needed favor.
 The two presidents have already built a strong personal relationship, exemplified by Trump’s successful visit to Paris on Bastille Day.
 The French have a traditionally pragmatic approach to transatlantic relations, favoring French interests rather than a value-based defense of the liberal world order.
 Macron has thus exploited Merkel and May’s domestic constraints, in countries where Trump is deeply unpopular, to emerge as Trump’s key European interlocutor.
 But the good personal relationship has so far not translated into concrete policy results.
 On policies relating to climate change, Jerusalem or UNESCO, Paris has not managed to influence the Trump administration.

 Macron now comes to Washington in a fraught foreign-policy context.
 On May 12, Trump has to decide if he will use a waiver against the re-imposition of nuclear related sanctions on Iran, thus annulling American presence in the Iran nuclear deal.
 Wary Europeans, to assuage Washington, have proposed measures against Iran’s ballistic missiles as well as the extension of certain enforcement provisions beyond the dates set in the “sunset clause.”
 At the very least, Macron will try to convince Trump to postpone his decision, or to exempt Europeans from new extraterritorial sanctions on investments in Iran.
 On Syria, France needs the United States to stay committed to post-Islamic State stabilization: French troops on the ground won’t accomplish much without U.S. backing.
 As Macron attempts to make these arguments to a reluctant U.S. president, he needs to prove Europeans are no free riders.

-But even if Macron fails to persuade Trump, unilateral French strike would be still worthwhile.
+But even if Macron fails to persuade Trump, a unilateral French strike would still be worthwhile.
 It would mark a welcome change from Europe’s strategic complacency for the duration of this conflict.
 The Obama administration has been rightly criticized for its unwillingness to intervene in Syria.
 But it is worth remembering that, for the United States, the Syrian conflict has been seen first as a humanitarian disaster that abetted the rise of the Islamic State or a revision of the U.S. led order in the Middle-East by Russia and Iran, often both.
 Few would argue, however, that vital U.S. interests were engaged.

 For the European Union, which is geographically much closer, Syria has been existential.
 With the flow of refugees reaching European shores and Islamic State radicals striking continental capitals, the Syrian conflict has deeply strained EU institutions.
 It has revealed the limits of Europe’s security cooperation and border control and the lack of solidarity and political consensus over immigration, exemplified by Hungary’s Viktor Orban triumphant reelection this week.
 It has greatly encouraged the rise of anti-European populist movements.
 And yet, Europeans’ approach, informed by its military limits, has been to wait for Washington.